18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 </pre>

 <p>
 <i>Epics</i> are bigger, goal-orientated statements about the feature.
-They are broken down into little user stories to get more specific.
+Broken down into little user stories to get more specific.
 </p>

 <p>
-Personas are the characters in the user stories who have a goal that your software can help them solve.
+Personas are the characters in the user stories who have a goal that is solved by your software tool.
 </p>
+{% endcapture %}

-{% endalert %}
+{% include alert level="no-icon" heading="Take Note" body=body %}

 Now take the time to consider the following questions, writing notes in your notebook and then grabbing a colleague to discuss and trade stories and answers: